blmsl/app-rest-inventory/README.md

 ### Development server

+**NOTE:** The `app.conf` file will not be pushed to the public repository for security.
+It will be added to the resources folder in the final package.

 Run `bee run` for a development server.
 Navigate to `https://{HOST}:{PORT}/swagger` to see the API definition.

 ## Testing